 1. Secondhand clothing will make up 27% of closets by 2023

 Currently, the resale market is estimated to be worth US$30 to US$40 billion, but the analysts predict that with an annual growth rate of 15% to 20% over the next five years, the sector is poised to undergo major growth.
-This will ultimately lead to secondhand clothing taking up 27% of people’s wardrobes by 2023, up from 21% this year.
+This will ultimately lead to secondhand clothing taking up 27% of people’s wardrobes by 2023, up from 21%.

 2. Consumers’ environmental concerns is the key driver

 Despite the fact that affordability and availability have been core tenets of the resale fashion sector’s success in recent years, the researchers say that now, the main driver of the trend is sustainability above all else, especially in the wake of the pandemic.
-The survey, which was carried out in June this year, saw 70% of respondents saying they are motivated to shop for preowned items as a part of their broader effort to become more eco-friendly, up from 62% just two years ago.
+The survey saw 70% of respondents saying they are motivated to shop for preowned items as a part of their broader effort to become more eco-friendly, up from 62% just two years ago.

 3. Majority of shoppers want to own fewer items